adipalko/movie-jar/README.md

 - **Authentication**: Sign up/login with email and password via Supabase Auth
 - **Households**: Create and manage shared households (e.g., "Adi & Jonathan", "Family")
-- **Movie Lists**: Add movies to your household with automatic metadata from OMDb
+- **Movie Lists**: Add movies to your household with automatic metadata from TMDB
 - **Random Picker**: Pick a random unwatched movie for movie night
 - **Status Tracking**: Mark movies as watched or remove them from the list
 - **Persistent Storage**: All data stored in Supabase (PostgreSQL)